felipeduartea/felipeduartea/README.md

 </br>

-- 🔧 I’m currently a Student Researcher at TRIL LAB and a member of TAIL (Technology and Artificial Intelligence League)
+- 🔧 I’m currently a back end developer at ARIA and co-founder of Dhart

 - 💡 My current main area of ​​study is Machine Learning and its applications in the music field.
 ### 🔗Reach Me